 As presented, the proposed master plan addresses the general terms of the 425 Agreement for the overall plan.
-Based on the information presented to the Joint Development Council to-date, the Developer will be seeking consideration from the Joint Development Council to amend the Development Agreement to address such issues as: reducing the 1,100 square foot minimum residential unit size for the proposed Bloomfield Township Board of Trustees Meeting multiple family units; allowing the potential of a second hotel and a limited service hotel (i.e., without a restaurant); allowing less than a minimum 30 ft. building height; and allowing additional signage.
+Based on the information presented to the Joint Development Council to-date, the Developer will be seeking consideration from the Joint Development Council to amend the Development Agreement to address such issues as: reducing the 1,100 square foot minimum residential unit size for the proposed multiple family units; allowing the potential of a second hotel and a limited service hotel (i.e., without a restaurant); allowing less than a minimum 30 ft. building height; and allowing additional signage.